Meet a planner

-The timeframes for public notification are set out in the Planning Act.
+The time frames for public notification are set out in the Planning Act 2016.

 The DA rules establish how long an assessment manager has to make the decision.
 Any referral agency response will also inform the assessment manager’s decision.
 The decision may be to:

-Once a decision is made, Council will issues a Decision Notice to the applicant as well as advising all relevant referral agencies and submitters of the decision.
-The new Planning Act also states that the assessment manager must issue a Statement of Reasons with the Decision Notice.
+Once a decision is made, council will issues a Decision Notice to the applicant as well as advising all relevant referral agencies and submitters of the decision.
+The Planning Act 2016 also states that the assessment manager must issue a Statement of Reasons with the Decision Notice.

 Under the Planning Act 2016, the applicant and all properly made submitters have the right to appeal against a decision about a development application.
 Appeals are handled by the Planning and Environment Court or, for low-risk, technical matters, to the Development Tribunal.

-Council levy infrastructure charges as part of the development assessment process.
-These charges apply when a subdivision (reconfiguring a lot), material change of use or building work occurs that generates additional demand on trunk infrastructure networks: significant infrastructure that supports large areas or catchments, such as water treatment plants, and is classified into five networks:
+Council levies infrastructure charges as part of the development assessment process.
+These charges apply when a subdivision (reconfiguring a lot), material change of use or building work generates additional demand on trunk infrastructure networks.

 Council has adopted Infrastructure Charges Resolutions in accordance with the requirements of the Planning Act 2016.